michaelAlvarino/michaelalvarino.github.io/_posts/2018-05-17-exploring-typed-languages-for-machine-learning.md

 $$= \Theta^{\alpha + \sum x - 1}(1-\Theta)^{\beta + N - 1 - \sum x}$$

-Looking at this closely one could recognize that all we need to get from our data are two things.
+Looking at this closely we only need two things from our data.

 1. The number of data points $$N$$
 1. The number of successes $$\sum x$$